maryletteroa/maryletteroa.github.io/_posts/2024-11-28-cumulative-table.md

 group by id, name, year

 )

-, last_year as (
+--- look back on last time frame in the cumulative table , last_year as (
 	select * from cumulative_table
 		where current_year = y-1

 	)

-,this_year as (
+--- incoming data from the source table in the current timeframe ,this_year as (
 	select id
 		, name